hyperledger/besu-docs/docs/Concepts/Privacy/Onchain-PrivacyGroups.md

 !!! important
     Onchain privacy groups are an early access feature in v1.4.
 Do not use in production networks.

+    The onchain privacy group interfaces may change between v1.4 and v1.5.

-    Onchain privacy groups are not compatible with privacy groups stored in Orion.
+    Onchain privacy groups are not compatible with [offchain privacy groups](Privacy-Groups.md).
 You cannot use existing privacy groups and also create onchain privacy groups in the same chain in v1.4.
-If you enable
-    onchain privacy groups in a chain with existing privacy groups, you will not longer be able to access the existing privacy groups.
+If you enable onchain privacy groups in a chain with existing privacy groups, you will not longer be able to access the existing privacy groups.